iClimate/ghgpy/docs/reference.md

-This page contains in-depth documentation of `unitconverter` package.
-Use it as a reference for the technical implementation of the `converter` project code.
+This page contains in-depth documentation of `ghgpy` package.
+Use it as a reference for the technical implementation of the `ghgpy` by iClimate project code.

 ::: src.ghgpy.datamodel.fuel
 ::: src.ghgpy.datamodel.ghggas